-SpiceJet Signs MoU with Gulf Air to Expand Reach
+SpiceJet signs MoU with Gulf Air to expand reach

-To expand its international portfolio, low-cost carrier SpiceJet has signed a memorandum of understanding (MoU) with Bahrain-based Gulf Air "to explore greater cooperation", including an interline and codeshare agreement.
+New Delhi: To expand its international portfolio, low-cost carrier SpiceJet has signed a memorandum of understanding (MoU) with Bahrain-based Gulf Air "to explore greater cooperation", including an interline and codeshare agreement.

 If all goes by the plan, this will be the second codeshare partnership that SpiceJet will enter, after its pact with Emirates.